shashankdhiman2003/simple_game/README.md

 # simple_game
-simple html , css , js project
+simple html , css , js project like a game for fun...!